atim-radiocommunications/armapi/README.md

 Or you can access the last generated [documentation](http://atim-radiocommunications.github.io/armapi/doc/html/index.html).
 ## Library status
 Currently the API is in bêta and support the module ARM_N8_LP, ARM_N8_LD and ARM_N8_LW.
-If you want try to use the API you need to get the source code from the develop branch.

 ## Report a Bug
 To report your problem, open an issue.